 Lucky to have been there twice in a year!
 This time, Rabbi Shmuel Rabinowitz, the Rabbi of the Western Wall and Holy Sites even called and through an English translator, spoke to me.
-I was very surprised!
+I was very surprised and honoured!
 The Rabbi was glad that I visited the Western Wall and gave me blessings!

 Readers have been asking me to post more sightseeing photos of Israel.
 I love to show photos to tell stories – it’s easier, they speak a thousand words… hmm… but for a city that’s one of the oldest in the world, you need to read up a lot before visiting Jerusalem, else you might be overwhelmed with the history, religions, archaeology, etcetera!